 Decluttering is a word that makes most people cringe.
 It is not something most people like to do so they don’t know where to start.
-I’ve talked about decluttering before and how it’s the foundation needed before you stage your home, but I never discussed HOW you really could do it.
-Let me fix that right now and explain 4 different ways to get you started on decluttering your home whether you are moving or not.
+I’ve talked about decluttering before and how it’s the foundation needed before you stage your home.
+However, I never discussed HOW you really could do it.
+Let me explain 4 different ways to declutter your home whether you are moving or not.

 Next you may find 5 pieces of kitchenware that you don’t use anymore or received as a gift that you never used.
 Donate those 5 things.
 Don’t let them clutter up your counters or cabinets thinking you will use them “some day”.
 Better to give it to a person who will really use it then hold on to the clutter.

 Then in your kitchen you may find 5 things that don’t belong in the kitchen.
 I ALWAYS find my husband’s tools in the kitchen or random socks left by the kids in the kitchen.
 Take those 5 things and put them where they belong.

 I start with 5-5-5 but it can be any number.
 It can be 10-10-10.
 But start small and work up to it.
 Don’t feel like you have to do a marathon session.
 Each day do a bit more and you will find your home clutter-free more often.

 My kids love to make a mess and my middle child REALLY hates to clean up her room.
 When it comes to decluttering or cleaning up a room, I like to do a marathon session and take about 30 min to an hour if needed.
 However, kids can’t handle cleaning for that long, especially my daughter.
 So I break it down into 15 minute chunks.